 Emerging Leaders welcomes applicants who are new to advocacy as well as those who have years of experience and want to strengthen their skills and impact.
 The Emerging Leaders Program provides in-depth training on the regional and statewide policies and systems that shape homeless response and determine funding for services.
 The program makes these complex topics accessible to everyday members of the community who have been impacted by these systems.
 The goal of the program is to equip participants with the knowledge and skills it takes to confidently serve as decision-makers on regional policy-making boards and commissions, and speak confidently on these issues.
 The program also covers some of the root causes of homelessness and poverty, including our local and national history of race-based housing discrimination.

-Emerging Leaders graduates have gone on to hold 43 seats on civic bodies in Alameda County – workgroups, committees, and boards where they have full voting rights or otherwise directly impact outcomes.
+Emerging Leaders graduates have gone on to hold 43 seats on civic bodies in Alameda and Contra Costa counties – workgroups, committees, and boards where they have full voting rights or otherwise directly impact outcomes.

 This form of advocacy requires a significant time commitment and a willingness to build working relationships with a variety of people who do not have lived experience.
 Change takes time, but the impact of that change is far-reaching.
 If this is the kind of impact you want to have, Emerging Leaders may be a good fit.